Loading

 Organized Opposition

 Vermont is not a neutral regulatory environment for Amazon logistics.
-'Keep Amazon Out Of Vermont' had organized community sentiment before the first hearing date.
+'Keep Amazon Out Of Vermont' had organized community posture before the first hearing date.
 The DRB had political cover — and arguably political pressure — to apply maximum scrutiny to every submission deficiency.

 The Discretionary Trap